jbytecode/fuzuli/README.md

 * fuzuli is a Lispy programming language

-Since it is not a real Lisp clone, the syntax is higly barrowed from Lisp:
+Since it is not a real Lisp clone, the syntax is highly barrowed from Lisp:

 ```fuzuli
 (print "Hello world!")